commonhaus/foundation/agreements/sponsorship/ossi-addendum.md

 ## Partner Commitments

-The Partner agrees that, for the EOL open source software it elects to support under OSSI, it will use commercially reasonable efforts to:
+The Partner agrees that, for the EOL versions of open source software it elects to support under OSSI, it will use commercially reasonable efforts to:

 - identify, triage, and remediate security vulnerabilities;
 - deliver compatibility fixes or guidance for users who cannot yet upgrade; and